New York Times Sudoku hard puzzle 16th February, 2021 Solved in easy steps

 These are rough figures drawn from experience.

-This NY Times Sudoku puzzle is just-so hard.
+This NY Times Sudoku puzzle is just-so hard with as low as 23 filled cells.

 For full enjoyment, avoid looking into any solution as well as the answer.